| Title: | Causal Inference for Qualitative Outcomes |

 Di Francesco, R., and Mellace, G. (2025).
 Causal Inference for Qualitative Outcomes. arXiv preprint arXiv:2502.11691. doi:10.48550/arXiv.2502.11691.

-causalQual_soo
+causalQual_soo causalQual_rd causalQual_did

-## Generate synthetic data. set.seed(1986) data <- generate_qualitative_data_iv(100, outcome_type = "ordered") Y <- data$Y D <- data$D Z <- data$Z ## Estimate local probabilities of shift. fit <- causalQual_iv(Y, D, Z) summary(fit) plot(fit)
+## Generate synthetic data. set.seed(1986) data <- generate_qualitative_data_iv(100, outcome_type = "ordered") Y <- data$Y D <- data$D Z <- data$Z ## Estimate local probabilities of shift. fit <- causalQual_iv(Y, D, Z) summary(fit) plot(fit)## Generate synthetic data. set.seed(1986) data <- generate_qualitative_data_iv(100, outcome_type = "ordered") Y <- data$Y D <- data$D Z <- data$Z ## Estimate local probabilities of shift. fit <- causalQual_iv(Y, D, Z) summary(fit) plot(fit)

-causalQual_rd(Y, running_variable, cutoff)
+causalQual_rd(Y, running_variable, cutoff)causalQual_rd(Y, running_variable, cutoff)

 Y |